CrazyDude1994/android-taranis-smartport-telemetry/README.md

 I am contributing most bugsfixes and enchancements to Crasydude's repository.
 But due to significant differences in UI structure, some features are not merged or merged with delay:
 - UVC video support, video recording (DVR)
-- RC Channels display (mavlink only, 8ch only for Mavlink v1)
+- RC Channels display (mavlink only, 8ch for Mavlink v1, 18ch for Mavlink v2)
 - Travelled distance display
 - persistent fullscreen state
 - stable ( no jittering ) sensors display